 Tamara Charm: And we’ve seen a lot of improvisation in how retailers are meeting this renewed and accelerated demand.
 Many retailers are creating what they call “dark stores,” where there aren’t actually consumers coming into the store, but retailers are using the store as a warehouse to fulfill online orders or click-and-collect orders.
 In the luxury sector, some salespeople are using WhatsApp to take customers through the inventory and the merchandise: they have people select what they want, and they collect the items that they’ve bought outside the store.
 So, given how quickly this is all moving, improvisation and being able to meet the demand as it’s coming is very, very important.

-M&A activity picking up as retailers and other companies identify skills and capabilities they don’t have in-house.
+We also see M&A activity picking up as retailers and other companies identify skills and capabilities they don’t have in-house.
 They’re thinking about M&A as a way to make sure that they build their capabilities quickly.
-Unpredictable demand

 Brian Ruwadi: I think one of the hardest challenges for retailers during this time is the lack of predictability of what demand will be.
 We forecast demand will be down, but how much and in which categories will it be down?
 How tight should you be?
 How aggressive should you be with promotions?
 As we get closer to the end of the holidays, how do you manage through the inventory?
 These are tough questions that folks are dealing with at the moment.